 These withholding rates will be adjusted in the next payment cycle once valid U.S. tax info is provided in AdSense.
 You can follow these instructions to determine which account type your AdSense account is.

 Simply put, tax withholding is when taxes are deducted from your payments so that they can be paid to a government to satisfy the payee’s U.S. tax liability.

 Under U.S. tax law, Google is a withholding agent required to comply with U.S. tax law, and where required, to withhold taxes on relevant YouTube earnings.
-Tax withholding may begin as early as June 2021.

 Only the portion of your earnings from viewers in the United States will be subject to tax withholding and reporting if you provide valid tax information.